Chetco River: Recreation

-Fishing, four-wheel driving, swimming, boating, camping, sightseeing, and picnicking are the primary recreational activities in the watershed.
+Fishing, swimming, boating, camping, sightseeing, and picnicking are the primary recreational activities in the watershed.
 Whitewater kayaking is also popular in the winter months when water levels are high.
 Several trails are maintained throughout the Kalmiopsis Wilderness, as well as other regions in the watershed.
 Eight boat launches are located on the river between its confluence with the south fork and its mouth.
 Alfred A. Loeb State Park, located on the banks of the Chetco, has three cabins and 48 camping sites.

 Several large parks are located in Brookings.
 The 33 acre Azalea Park in Brookings features five species of wild azaleas.
 The park was designated an Oregon State Park in 1939, but was given to Brookings in 1993.
 It hosts the American Music Festival from June until September.
 The Nature's Coastal Holiday light show is displayed in Azalea Park every December.
 Chetco Point Park, located near the wharf, has several fire rings and picnic tables, as well as views of the river, the Pacific Ocean, and the Port of Brookings Harbor.
 It is home to the rare Wolf's Evening Primrose.